ysyk2021/artificial-intelligence-and-financial-trading-investigating-the-applications-and-impacts/src/chapter-7.md

-# Chapter 7: Future of AI and Financial Trading

 In this chapter, we will explore the future of artificial intelligence (AI) in the context of financial trading.
 The applications and impacts of intelligent technologies in stock market trading have already made a significant difference, but there is much more to come.
 We will delve into emerging trends, potential advancements, and the ethical considerations associated with the future of AI in financial trading.